 Hyderabad To Goa Road Trip – A place that is undoubtedly the heartthrob of every travel enthusiast merely desires any introduction.
 Not only popular for its unbelievable beaches but for its wonderful architectural styles, lip-smacking seafood as well as its Feni along with the cheap liquor and petrol.

 Every inch of Goa is totally infused in warmth and love and hence one amongst the most well-liked places to visit in India.
 A tourist destination that makes everyone feel so special and invited.
-I know you all must have already been to this charming places several times by now, but how many of you have done a road trip to Goa?
+I know you all must have already been to these charming places several times by now, but how many of you have done a road trip to Goa?

-POSSIBLE ROUTES FROM HYD TO GOA
+POSSIBLE ROUTES FROM HYDERABAD TO GOA

 - Hyderabad – Mahbubnagar – Raichur – Sindhanur – Dharwad – Anmod – Goa.
 This route can take around 14 hours, covering a road distance of 652 km.
-Enroute you may choose to stop at Gadwal and Raichur Forts which takes you close to the historical era.
+En route, you may choose to stop at Gadwal and Raichur Forts which takes you close to the historical era.

 - Hyderabad – Mahbubnagar – Kurnool – Ballari – Hospet – Hubli – Dharwad – Goa.
 This seems to be the longest route that takes 15 hours, covering a distance of 730 km.
-However, this route will take you to the historical Hampi ruins which is a surprise package for the history lovers and is a UNESCO heritage site.
+However, this route will take you to the historical Hampi ruins which is a surprise package for history lovers and is a UNESCO heritage site.